spie-ics-ag/netconfBulkOps/README.md

 netconfBulkOps is a Python script for NETCONF bulk operations (get and edit-config) implemented as a minimum viable product (MVP).

 A simple inventory file is used to describe the devices.
 A second file, containing either the NETCONF configuration payload or a subtree-filter, will then be applied to every device in the inventory.
+Instead of a subtree-filter or configuraton payload a xPath can be used.
 The results of the bulk operation is stored in corresponding files.

 ![netconfBulkOps overview](doc/images/ncbo.png)

 netconfBulkOps is executed asynchronously using Python's [concurrent.futures](https://python.readthedocs.io/en/stable/library/concurrent.futures.html) [ThreadPoolExecutor](https://python.readthedocs.io/en/stable/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor) and is therefore pretty fast.

-## Installation and usage
+## Installation

 ### Python based installation